mehulagg/gitlab/doc/user/project/merge_requests/allow_collaboration.md

    These commands fetch the branch from the forked project, and create a local branch based off the fetched branch.

-1. Make your changes to the local copy of the branch, and commit them.
+1. Make your changes to the local copy of the branch, and then commit them.
 1. In your terminal, push your local changes back up to the forked project.
 This command pushes the local branch `thedude-awesome-project-update-docs` to the `update-docs` branch of the `git@gitlab.com:thedude/awesome-project.git` repository: